- Impressive battery life

 In our time we put that heart rate tracking to use across a range of activities.
 First off we looked at how the Fenix 6X Pro handles steady heart rate tracking across a consistent activity – in this case, running.

 We’ve used the Fenix 6 across a range of distances and found that, generally, the accuracy is fairly consistent with the data recorded by Polar's H10 heart rate chest strap.
-Below is data from a 10k race using the chest strap, a Fenix 6X Pro and the Polar Ignite.
+Below is data from a 10k race using the chest strap, a Fenix 6X Pro, and the Polar Ignite.
 Apart from a slight jump at the start of the race, the readings remain consistent across the duration.

 With interval training on a treadmill, we found the Fenix 6 Pro appeared to lose a significant amount of accuracy against both the chest strap and the Polar Ignite.
 In the session below it seemed to keep up with the first three spiked intervals, which were at a more gradual intensity, however, as we increased the pace from walking to very fast there appeared to be an issue with tracking the high increase in heart rate.
 We tested this multiple times and found similar readouts on each attempt.

-Ultimately, it seems this optical sensor, like many others, is cut out for most activities but can falter when you put it to the high intensity test.
+Ultimately, it seems this optical sensor, like many others, is cut out for most activities but can falter when you put it to the high-intensity test.
 It's definitely improved on previous Fenix models, but we still think grabbing a chest strap and pairing it up with your Fenix 6X is the way to go if you want that accurate hit of data.

 Garmin will always be known as a sports watch first, but it continues to improve its abilities as a smartwatch.

-Features incorporate the bulk of what existed in the previous 5 ranges, covering notifications, customizable screens via the Garmin Connect app and Garmin Pay.
+Features incorporate the bulk of what existed in the previous 5 ranges, covering notifications, and customizable screens via the Garmin Connect app and Garmin Pay.
 So no big surprises there.
 Notification support on the Garmin Fenix 6X Pro works very well, especially with the bigger screen making it slightly easier to read the first line of an email or a WhatsApp message.

 There are also a high level of customizable one-click response options that you can choose within the Garmin Connect app.
-Speaking of apps, there are a hefty selection of downloadable third party options available in the Connect IQ store, many of which utilize the meaty Fenix data pool to delve into that information further.
+Speaking of apps, there is a hefty selection of downloadable third party options available in the Connect IQ store, many of which utilize the meaty Fenix data pool to delve into that information further.
 As well as more niche uses of the watch, like Dog Tracker or Beer Counter.

-One major product feature of the Fenix 6 Pro range (which you don’t get on the base models) is the addition of downloadable playlists from apps like Spotify, Deezer and iHeartRadio.
+One major product feature of the Fenix 6 Pro range (which you don’t get on the base models) is the addition of downloadable playlists from apps like Spotify, Deezer, and iHeartRadio.
 For anyone who runs or goes to the gym, the need to carry a phone around when you want to listen to music is an annoying prospect, especially when you have to lug around one of the larger models.

 The music player on the Fenix 6X Pro works incredibly well, taking only a few clicks to choose a playlist from your account and download it via your phone’s data or Wi-Fi connection.
 Flicking between these playlists through the Fenix dashboard is an extremely easy experience and we’ve found no issues in connecting to Bluetooth headphones.